 Our goal is to make this screening process as easy, fast, and safe as possible for you – in fact, it’s as simple as A, B, C, Go!

-Within 24 hours, you will be contacted to complete a questionnaire about your medical history.
-It takes about 30 minutes to complete.
+You will be contacted to complete a questionnaire about your medical history.

-If you test positive for COVID-19 antibodies, you will be contacted to schedule an in-person plasma donation at the local Vitalant blood bank.
+If your antibody test is positive, you will be provided with information to schedule an in-person plasma donation at the local Vitalant blood bank.

 The process is similar to giving blood.
 Your whole blood is drawn, and the plasma is separated.
 Then, your red blood cells are returned to your body along with a saline solution that helps you generate new plasma to replace the plasma that has been removed.

 No, AHN will cover cost implications of plasma donation testing and services for any eligible donor, regardless of insurer or where you typically go for care.

 By donating through AHN, it's guaranteed that your plasma will stay local and go to someone in need in your community.